 A Virtual Private Network (VPN) is a one-stop solution for Internet safety and privacy needs.
 When they work, they are great, but when they don’t, they can leave you baffled.
 It’s quite a common thing for VPN connections to occasionally experience problems.
 Roughly there are hundreds of different VPN error codes that exist, but only a few appear in the majority of cases.
 If you use a Windows device and a VPN, then it isn’t uncommon to come across VPN Error 809.
+You receive an error message stating;

 This error is normally caused when Windows doesn’t allow you to establish a VPN through your firewall.
 Also, if you don’t use a firewall but are on a NAT device, this error may pop-up.